sara-sabr/ITStrategy/presentations/en/2021-ODF-default-new-documents-M365.md

 - **Transitional** : Non standard

 Starting with Office 2007, the OOXML Transitional file formats became the default.
-Office 2010 can open the OOXML Strict files, but it can only save documents using the Transitional schemas.
+Office 2010 could open OOXML Strict files, but could only save documents using the Transitional schemas.
-Office 2013 and 2016 supports both opening and saving of Strict OOXML, but the default is still Transitional.
+Office 2013 and 2016 support both opening and saving of Strict OOXML, but the default is still Transitional.

 ---